danpratte/20161104A-Basic-ADC/README.md

-# 20161104A-Basic-ADC
+# Basic-AVR-ADC
-This demonstrates the most basic ADC functionality on an ATMega328
+This repository demonstrates basic ADC functionality on AVR Microcontrollers.